arclanguage/anarki/README.markdown

 might mess up your site's data.
 Come [talk to us](http://arclanguage.org/forum) first, and be sure to make a backup before the migration.

-To run, install Racket from http://racket-lang.org, then:
+To run, install Racket (v6.8 or later) from http://racket-lang.org, then:

     $ git clone http://github.com/arclanguage/anarki
     $ cd anarki